Bachchhan Paandey: Development

 The title derives from a character of the same name, played by Kumar, in the 2008 actioner Tashan.
 The title was initially spelled Bachchan Pandey but was later changed to Bachchhan Paandey.

 Filming

 Principal photography of the film was initially scheduled to begin in May 2020, but it was postponed due to COVID-19 lockdown in India.
 Pre-production restarted in October 2020, and eventually the filming commenced on 6 January 2021 in Jaisalmer.
 The film was wrapped up in July 2021.

 Music

 The film's music is composed by Amaal Mallik, B Praak, Jaani, Vikram Montrose and Roy while lyrics are written by Kumaar, Jaani, Farhad Bhiwandiwala, Vikram Montrose and Azeem Dayani.
 The film's background score is composed by Julius Packiam.
+The song "Saare Bolo Bewafa" and "Meri Jaan Meri Jaan" gained popularity.

 Release

 Theatrical

 In July 2019, Bachchhan Paandey was announced with the release date of Christmas 2020.
 However, it was later pushed to 22 January 2021 due to Aamir Khan's request to avert clash with Laal Singh Chaddha.
 As the COVID-19 delayed production, it was postponed to 26 January 2022 and then to 4 March 2022.
 The film was finally released theatrically on 18 March 2022, Holi.